 The best way to check an assessor is to quiz them over the phone before booking.
 See how knowledgeable they sound about the Green Deal, and ask how many assessments they've done.
 Chat to a few and go with your instinct.

-More than 80,000 assessments have been carried out since the start of the scheme, so most assessors should be experienced.
+Around 150,000 assessments have been carried out since the start of the scheme, so most assessors should be experienced.

 An assessor's just cold-called me.
 Is this legit?